Global Ecology and Biogeography

 This journal works together with Wiley’s Open Access Journal, Ecology and Evolution, to enable rapid publication of good quality research that is unable to be accepted for publication by our journal.
 Authors may be offered the option of having the paper, along with any related peer reviews, automatically transferred for consideration by the Editors of Ecology and Evolution.
 Authors will not need to reformat or rewrite their manuscript at this stage, and publication decisions will be made a short time after the transfer takes place.
 The Editors of Ecology and Evolution will accept submissions that report well-conducted research which reaches the standard acceptable for publication.
 Ecology and Evolution is a Wiley Open Access journal and article publication fees apply.
-For more information please go to www.ecolevol.org.
+More information can be found here.

 2. Copyright -- If your paper is accepted, the author identified as the corresponding author will receive an email prompting him or her to login into Author Services.
 There, the Wiley Author Licensing Service (WALS) will ask the corresponding author to complete a license agreement on behalf of all authors on the paper.

 Authors may choose either a copyright transfer agreement (CTA), or an OnlineOpen option.
 With a CTA, there is no charge to publish the paper.
 The terms and conditions of the CTA can be previewed in the samples associated with the Copyright FAQs below: